eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

 <br />
 <br />

-## :bookmark:  **Search abnormal connection from the user in past 24 hours, if it is more than 12 hours, suspicious command and control (C2) conneciton**
+## :bookmark:  **Search abnormal session from the user in past 24 hours, if it is more than 12 hours, suspicious command and control (C2) conneciton**

 Capture user behaviour every minute